hozuki/green-lantern/README.md

 works.
 If you want to make it more like ActionScript, GLantern provides a `injectToGlobal()` function to inject the "packages" to the global scope.

-Either the first or the second style is accepted:

-**Common code, used in both Style #1 and Style #2**

 ```javascript
 var lantern = new GLantern.GLantern();
 lantern.initialize(682, 438);